leterrassier/leterrassier.github.io/_posts/2017-10-22-retrospective.md

 had the same theme and one that I had listened to before.
 So, so embarrassing.
 Thematically, it was more conceptual -- shows focused on an idea and building up from there.
-I remember a fun one where I played the audio from a number of unboxing videos -- all with the name bands diligently bleeped out by hand.
+I remember a fun one where I played the audio from a number of unboxing videos -- all with the name brands diligently bleeped out by hand.
 I finally did do a collage set of, again, audio from videos -- this time, from some guy hiking in, usually, a forest.
 That was kinda interesting.
 Or, I'd select a theme and find a bunch of songs that fit the theme.
 Notoriously, I once